 - Those consequences can be dire in the short term.
 But if you're certain that you can deal with what comes in the short term, having acted responsibly can be the key to long-term survival.

 - Demonstrate leadership

 - As Bad Trouble becomes obvious to all, and some start behaving in ways inconsistent with the high ideals of the organization, to demonstrate leadership is to demonstrate a confident belief that the team can find a path forward.
 [Nichols 2020]

 - Prompt decisions A common approach to coping with Bad

 attention of those who assume responsibility

 for resolving it.
 But there are also a few

-more constructive coping strategies.that enable all to adapt to the changing circumstances are the foundation of that demonstration of confidence.
+more constructive coping strategies.that enable everyone to adapt to the changing circumstances are the foundation of that demonstration of confidence.
 And that sense of confidence is contagious.
-It enables the team to deliver despite the Bad Trouble, while sustaining in the team a strong sense of caring for each other.
+It enables teams to deliver despite the Bad Trouble, while sustaining in them a strong sense of caring for each other.

-- Two kinds of collaborations are likely to appear soon after the people of the organization become generally aware that Bad Trouble has arrived.
+- Soon after the people of the organization become generally aware that Bad Trouble has arrived, two kinds of collaborations are likely to appear.
 Collaborations of the First Kind are designed to conceal, deny, or otherwise minimize the existence of the Bad Trouble.
 These collaborations are best regarded as conspiracies.

 - Collaborations of the Second Kind are alliances intended to resolve the Bad Trouble — to apply problem-solving techniques to limit the damage that might otherwise occur.
 These collaborations are best regarded as problem-solving teams.
 One approach such collaborations employ involves distributing responsibility for resolution across a set of people that either have a solution in hand or have the resources needed to find one.
 If that isn't possible, they might distribute the consequences of living with the problem across a set of people so large that they can readily accept the consequences if they know trouble is happening.